Rideshare Accident Attorneys

 By 2010, just before ridesharing services became widespread, the total number of fatal car accidents sank to 32,885 nationwide, the lowest since 1949 according to The National Highway Traffic Safety Administration (NHTSA).
 A 2018 study by the University of Chicago and Rice University researchers shows that once companies like Uber and Lyft began aggressively expanding, the number of fatal car accidents nationwide increased 2-3%.

 In addition to the increase in auto accidents, rideshare companies have received negative press due to other types of legal issues, including theft, violent assaults, and sexual assaults on passengers by their drivers.

-At Agruss Law Firm, LLC, we have helped thousands of clients to seek justice and compensation for personal injuries, and you won’t owe us a penny for our services unless we win your case.
+At Mike Agruss Law, we have helped thousands of clients to seek justice and compensation for personal injuries, and you won’t owe us a penny for our services unless we win your case.
 If you or a loved one has been injured in an accident due to negligence, contact our office today for a free consultation.

 Other Types of Rideshare